 When a VP of Product hears “customers feel frustrated by onboarding,” their first questions should be: Which customers?
 How many?
 What specifically frustrated them?
 How does this compare to last quarter?
 What did they say, exactly?

 In traditional research, answering those questions means going back to the original researcher, who may need to re-read transcripts, check their coding, and reconstruct the analysis.
 If that researcher has left the organization, the answers may be irretrievable.
+The institutional memory lives in a single person, which is a fragile architecture for any function that gets cited in significant decisions.

 Evidence trails solve this by making the connection between finding and evidence permanent, automatic, and accessible to anyone.
+The shift is not cosmetic — it is operational.
+Decisions that previously relied on the researcher’s reconstruction now rely on a citation chain that any stakeholder can follow without specialist mediation.

 How Evidence Trails Work